Array jobs¶

 For example, running an array job with hundreds of workers that uses a Python environment stored in the work disk can inadvertently cause a lot of filesystem load as there will be hundreds of thousands of file calls.

-If you’re unsure how your job will behave, ask admins for help.
+If you’re unsure how your job will behave, ask us Research Software Engineers for help for help.

 Let’s see a job array in action.
-Create a file with your favorite editor and name it
+Lets create a file called

 and write it as follows.